compilechain/grafana-dashboards/README.md

 ---

 Thank you for being part of the **grafana-dashboards** project!
-Let's work together to create and maintain excellent Grafana dashboards.
+Let's work together to create and maintain excellent Grafana dashboards!!